jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Last words.
 "As for the People, I desire their liberty and freedom, as much as any whosoever; but I must tell you...A Subject and a Sovereign are clean different things."

+Last word: "Remember".

+Axe raised.
 One clean stroke.
 A king is dead.

 A republic is declared.